 A collective of bibliophiles talking about books.
 Book Fox (vulpes libris): small bibliovorous mammal of overactive imagination and uncommonly large bookshop expenses.
 Habitat: anywhere the rustle of pages can be heard.

-She writes poetry badly, paints enthusiastically, embroiders beautifully and spends hours in her garden trying to prevent it from taking over the house.
-Given the opportunity, she goes for long walks all by herself because it saves her from having to make polite conversation.
+She writes terrible poetry, paints enthusiastically (but inexpertly), embroiders beautifully and spends many hours in the garden trying to prevent it from taking over the house.

 She also has a deeply misleading habit of talking about herself in the third person.